 These situations bring into question whether or not the primary objective of the post-wildfire livestock management strategy of the U.S. Forest Service is to protect publicly owned natural resources, or to ensure continued ranching operations.
 It also repudiates the description of APWIAP grants as being “emergency” assistance.

 It’s undeniable that ongoing human-caused climate change contributed to the long-term drought which helped to produce the recent severe wildfires in Arizona.
 And research (Kauffman 2022) has shown that permitting cattle grazing on public lands is a major contributor to climate change.

-But public lands grazing has also more directly increased the severity of wildfires by increasing woody vegetation fuel loads.
-That’s because cattle prefer to eat herbaceous vegetation, like forbs and grasses, which can remove the fine fuels necessary for the milder fires that naturally control brush, which burns more intensely.
+But public lands grazing has also more directly contributed to the severity of wildfires by increasing woody vegetation fuel loads.
+That’s because cattle prefer to eat herbaceous vegetation, like forbs and grasses, and this behavior can remove the fine fuels necessary for the milder fires that naturally control brush – which burns more intensely.
 The proliferation of woody vegetation is a common result of intense livestock grazing, like that used in holistic resource management (HRM) schemes.